2.1 Identifying Information

 Master Customer Index Identification Number (MCI ID)

-Select the button that reads “CREATE NEW.”
+Select the “CREATE NEW” button.

 Fig. 3: MCI Clearance Results for applicant by the name of “Name M LName.”

-Another Example (Fig. 4):
+Another example (Fig. 4):

 The MCI Clearance page for this example (Fig. 5):